-- 3.4 Following approval of the delivery plan a review of capacity and demand across the city was carryout and several properties were identified with the potential to deliver the projects objectives and included in the grant submission for ELC funding. - 3.5 Following confirmation of the Early Learning and Childcare Capital Allocation to Aberdeen City Council the Capital Section were appointed to carry out feasibility studies to determine the options available at each site.
+- 3.4 Following approval of the delivery plan a review of capacity and demand across the city was carried out and several properties were identified with the potential to deliver the projects objectives and included in the grant submission for ELC funding. - 3.5 Following confirmation of the Early Learning and Childcare Capital Allocation to Aberdeen City Council the Capital Section were appointed to carry out feasibility studies to determine the options available at each site.
 On completion these were submitted to the Corporate Landlord and Operations for consultation. - 3.6 Following a review of the options, including a further review of demand and capacity, the preferred option was presented to the ELC Programme Board for discussion and approval.
-The Project Board agreed to take forward the internal alterations and an extension to the existing nursery.
+The Project Board agreed to take forward the works to reconfigure and refurbish the interior of the former Woodlands School.